Pharmaceutical Affairs Act

 Article 48-6

-(1) The patent term extension is approved and issued by the Competent Patent Authority.
+1. The patent term extension is approved and issued by the competent patent authority.

-(2) The post-grant amendment to patent claim(s) is approved and issued by the Competent Patent Authority.
+2. The post-grant amendment to patent claim(s) is approved and issued by the competent patent authority.

-(3) The patent has been revoked finally and bindingly.
+3. The patent has been revoked finally and bindingly.

-(4) The patent has become extinguished.
+4. The patent has been extinguished.

 Article 48-7

-(1) The invention listed in the patent information is irrelevant to the approved drug.
+1. The invention listed in the patent information is irrelevant to the approved drug.

-(2) The invention listed in the patent information does not comply with Paragraph 2 of Article 48-3.
+2. The invention listed in the patent information does not comply with Paragraph 2 of Article 48-3.

-(3) The patent information listed is incorrect.
+3. The patent information listed is incorrect.

-(4) No amendment or deletion has been made for any of the occurrences stipulated in Article 48-6.
+4. No amendment or deletion has been made for any of the occurrences stipulated in Article 48-6.

 Article 48-8